Jingo88/Just_Another_React_Tutorial/README.md

 * The data that comes back will be in json format
 * We will return that data to the container it is called.
 * At the bottom of the file we export all our helper fuctions.
+	* `NOTE:` we continue to break up our code to be small and reusable.
+Now if this were a larger app we could drop these different helper functions anywhere we want for use

 ##### HandleUserSubmit Calling Helper Functions